rememberSoftwares/yacana/README.md

 GroupSolve([task1, task2], EndChat(EndChatMode.MAX_ITERATIONS_ONLY)).solve()
 ```

-In the above code we can see that the end of chat condition is `EndChatMode.MAX_ITERATIONS_ONLY`.
-This means that both agents will exit the convesation after a predefined number of iteration. **By default set to 5**.
+In the above code, we can see that the end of the chat condition is `EndChatMode.MAX_ITERATIONS_ONLY`.
+This means that both agents will exit the conversation after a predefined number of iterations. **By default set to 5**.
 You can set the max iteration level in the EndChat object with the `max_iterations=10` parameter:
 ```
 GroupSolve([task1, task2], EndChat(EndChatMode.MAX_ITERATIONS_ONLY, max_iterations=10)).solve()
 ```
-ℹ️ Dont forget the `.solve()`
+ℹ️ Don't forget the `.solve()`

 Output:
 ```